mark-tatarinov-develeap/checkpoint-assignment/README.md

 Following the docs, there are things I mentioned that should work diffrently, it's important for me to clarify that the 2 reasons it's written here rather than applied, is to save money, and save time, IRL things should not look like here, this is only a partial demonstration.

-I hope I haven't missed anything writing this README late at night to make it on-time, if there are any questions, feel free to contact me.
+If there are any questions, feel free to contact me.